2009 Rugby League Four Nations: New Zealand

-Of the twenty four players, nineteen were New Zealand born while four were Australian born and one Tongan born.
+Of the twenty four players, nineteen were New Zealand born while four were Australian born and one was Tongan born.

 1 Ruled out of the rest of the series on 5 November after breaking his hand in the Round two victory over France.

 2 Registered as a member of the squad before the tournament started but this was not revealed to the media until he was called to Europe from Australia by the Kiwis on 25 October.

 3 The only non National Rugby League player in the squad.